ABOUT LEO

 Having worked with young people in gang-affiliated environments, particularly those in the criminal justice system, Leo has first-hand knowledge of the dangers and consequences of being involved in County Lines activities.
 He has also extensively researched the subject, drawing on the expertise of experienced practitioners in the field of gangs, County Lines, and child criminal exploitation.

-Leo's passion for educating and safeguarding young people has led him to develop a comprehensive County Lines education programme, which he delivers to a wide range of audiences including practitioners, youth organizations, churches, communities, and parents.
+Leo's passion for educating and safeguarding young people has led him to develop a comprehensive County Lines education programme, which he delivers to a wide range of audiences including practitioners, youth organisations, churches, communities, and parents.
 This programme has been praised for its effectiveness in providing practical advice and guidance to young people and those working with them.

 Leo's work in the area of County Lines has gained huge traction and recognition, with features on prominent media outlets such as BBC London News, the BBC News website, BBC Radio London and Radio 5 Live.